 This stackable stool was designed by Alvar Aalto during the years of 1932-33.
 Aalto developed the bent L-shaped leg to achieve his ultimate design aesthetic which mixed art and nature with technology.
 This unique bending technology became the basis of Stool 60 and was later patented.
 Comprised of solid birch, both the seat and legs are a beautiful honey color and finished with a light coat of veneer to allow the natural wood grain to shine through.

 Free Shipping!
-Expedited delivery available at an additional cost, please review our Shipping Information page before ordering.
+Please review our Shipping Information page before ordering.

 Represented in the collections of: Museum of Modern Art (NY), Busch-Reisinger Museum (MA), Vitra Design Museum (Germany)

 The Artek brand is renowned as one of the most innovative contributors to modern design.

 Long-term durability and high quality, combined with a clean-lined form language are the essential elements in every piece of Artek furniture.
 Artek's comprehensive furnishing system can be used in a...
 More Artek